Litvaks: Culture

 Litvaks have an identifiable mode of pronouncing Hebrew and Yiddish; this is often used to determine the boundaries of Lita (area of settlement of Litvaks).
 Its most characteristic feature is the pronunciation of the vowel holam as /[ej]/ (as against Sephardic /[oː]/, Germanic /[au]/ and Polish /[oj]/).

 In the popular perception, Litvaks were considered to be more intellectual and stoic than their rivals, the Galitzianers, who thought of them as cold fish.
 They, in turn, disdained Galitzianers as irrational and uneducated.
 Ira Steingroot's "Yiddish Knowledge Cards" devote a card to this "Ashkenazi version of the Hatfields and McCoys".
 This difference is of course connected with the Hasidic/misnaged debate, Hasidism being considered the more emotional and spontaneous form of religious expression.
 The two groups differed not only in their attitudes and their pronunciation, but also in their cuisine.
 The Galitzianers were known for rich, heavily sweetened dishes in contrast to the plainer, more savory Litvisher versions, with the boundary known as the Gefilte Fish Line.

 Genetics

 The Lithuanian Jewish population may exhibit a genetic founder effect.
 The utility of these variations has been the subject of debate.
 One variation, which is implicated in familial hypercholesterolemia, has been dated to the 14th century, corresponding to the establishment of settlements in response to the invitation extended by Gediminas in 1323, which encouraged German Jews to settle in the newly established city of Vilnius.
 A relatively high rate of early-onset dystonia in the population has also been identified as possibly stemming from the founder effect.

-Notable people

-Among notable contemporary Lithuanian Jews are: